Frequently asked questions

 Alternatively, you can load the G code from your slicer program directly on SD card and insert it into the 3D PotterBot touch screen (optional on some models).
 After loading the SD card, it's a simple process of pushing two or three buttons and your print will start.
 From the touchscreen you have full control over the speed and ceramic flow again so that you're capable of fine tuning the print even while it's in process.

-1. Cut purchased clay into smaller sections, put in wet micro fiber towel or felt in the plastic bag.
-The moisture from the cloth will penetrate to clay in a day or so.
+1. Cut purchased clay into smaller sections, put in micro fiber towel or felt in the plastic bag add 10 -15 oz of water, close.
+The moisture from the cloth will penetrate into the clay in a day or so.

 2. Manual wedging with adding extra water until the consistency is right.